Mandeep3030/TaskDash/README.md

 I have done all of my testing on my Debian machine, so there may be incompatibilities with paths on your local machine.

 The `npm run start` command is what is used over the typical `npm run dev`.
-That run target uses `nodemon` for later use, but it's not fully configured as this is a backend prototype not designed for concurrent use with a React frontend yet.
+That run target uses `nodemon` for later use,

 To sign in, the auth endpoints are /auth/signup, /auth/signin, and /auth/signout.